Microwave plasma CVD diamond platforms and process expertise

 CVD diamond technology

-Carat works with customers to connect material requirements to reactor design, process conditions, substrate handling, metrology, and scale-up strategy.
+Carat works with customers to connect material requirements to reactor design, process conditions, substrate handling, nucleation, metrology, and scale-up strategy.